mensi/pyggi/README.md

 		</Directory>
 	</VirtualHost>

-In addition you might have to change the git repository directory in "config.cfg" by setting the correct value for GIT_REPOSITORIES.
+In addition you might have to change the git repository directory in "config.cfg" by setting the correct value for 'git__repositories'.

 That's it.
 There's nothing more to do.